ammarrana50/loop/Readme.md

 Execute `wp loop delete_all_events` to delete all the existing events in WordPress.

 ## Endpoints
-Send a GET request `https://localhost/loop/wp-json/api/v1/events` to fetch all posts in JSON format.
+Send a GET request `https://localhost/loop/wp-json/api/v1/events` to fetch all events in JSON format.